+The NWDA has organized two Gun Buy Backs, one in 2016 and one in 2013.
 The 2nd Valley Gun Buy Back on June 11, 2016 took back 273 guns total in Greenfield and Northampton.

 Examples of guns traded in for $50 gift cards include a 9 millimeter semi-automatic, 357 Magnum, a 38 Special and a vintage "chipmunk gun," along with long guns, pistols, rifles and shotguns.